Axobot-org/Axobot/docs/server.rst

 - **Change the gain rate of xp:** if you find that your members are not earning xp fast enough (or too fast), or if you want to make a special event xp for a limited time, you can add a gain modifier between x0.1 and x3, which will multiply by its value each point of xp earned.
 Not usable for the global xp system, of course.
 Option name: :code:`xp_rate`.

 - **Prevent xp in some channels:** although Axobot prevents people from earning xp with its commands, it cannot detect commands from other bots.
-So you can prevent your members from earning xp in certain channels via the :code:`noxp_channels` option, which contains a list of all channels where your users can't have any experience points.
+So you can prevent your members from earning xp in certain channels via the :code:`noxp_channels` option, which contains a list of all channels where your users can't earn any experience points.

+- **Prevent xp for some roles:** you can also prevent some roles from earning xp via the :code:`noxp_roles` option, which contains a list of all roles that can't earn any experience points.

 - **Select a channel where to send levelup messages:** sometimes levelup messages can be a bit spammy.
 So you have an option to select a single channel where to send level up messages.
 It is also possible to disable these messages via the same option.
 Enter the command :code:`config set levelup_channel` followed by the name of your channel, or an other special value ("none" to disable the message, "any" to select the current channel, or "dm" to send in the user's Direct Messages).